-In the ordinary course, the Investigator will be the Title IX Coordinator.
-However, if the Title IX Coordinator is unavailable or has a conflict of interest, or the University determines due to the circumstances that another Investigator should investigate the complaint or report, then the Investigator will be selected from a pool of individuals from the University who have been trained in the requirements of this Policy, on issues relating to dating violence, domestic violence, sexual assault and stalking and on how to conduct an investigator that protects the safety of victims and promotes accountability.
+In the ordinary course, the Investigator will be the Associate Director of the Title IX Office or a Deputy Title IX Investigator.
+However, if they are unavailable or have a conflict of interest, or the University determines due to the circumstances that another Investigator should investigate the complaint or report, then the Investigator will be selected from a pool of individuals from the University who have been trained annually in the requirements of this Policy, on issues relating to dating violence, domestic violence, sexual assault and stalking and on how to conduct an investigation that protects the safety of victims and promotes accountability.
 Similarly trained individuals from outside the University, who may be attorneys, may also be selected to be the Investigator.
-Selection of an Investigator will be by the Chief Diversity Officer in consultation with the Title IX Coordinator and University Counsel when appropriate.8
+Selection of an Investigator will be by the Chief Diversity Officer in consultation with the Title IX Coordinator and University Counsel when appropriate.
+11